xiachengfan/scenarios/kubernetes/lab-scheduing-with-node-affinity/step5.md

 In this step, we will create a pod with multiple node affinity rules that will ensure it is scheduled on a node with labels that match all of the rules.

-1. Create a file named `pod-with-multiple-node-affinity.yaml` with the following contents:
+1. Create a file named `pod-with-multiple-node-affinity.yaml` with the following contents in the `/home/labex` directory:

 ```yaml
 apiVersion: v1